shakes76/PatternAnalysis-2023/lesion_segmentation_s4820129/README.md

 The images in the test set did not have masks and are therefore not part of any of the logged metrics.
 For these, the training and validation sets were used.

 ### UNET Architecture
-The UNET architecture is based on the architecture proposed by a paper () published in ().
-The network was originally used to do 3D image segmentation on the BRATS 2017 dataset (link), but has been restructured in accordance with the task at hand.
+The UNET architecture is based on the architecture proposed by [ISIC_paper](https://arxiv.org/pdf/1802.10508v1.pdf).
+The network was originally used to do 3D image segmentation on the BRATS 2017 dataset, but has been restructured in accordance with the task at hand.
 It consists of four downsampling blocks, one bottom layer and four upsampling blocks:

 #### Downsamling block
 - Stride convolution: doubles the amount of features in the map and downsamples the image by a factor of two.